AdventureLouis/Host-a-wordpress-website-in-AWS/11_Creating an Application load balancer.md

 An Application balancer(ALB) is a load balancing service that is managed my AWS,It is designed to distribute traffic  accross multiple targets such as Amazon ec2 instances,containers,IP addresses, or lambda functions
 <br>
-Before creatin an Application load balancer,we first need to create two ec2 instances in the private app subnets that we earliear created.Recall that previously,we created the setup server instance and had the wordpress files saved in EFS,now we create instances in the private subnet,attach them to EFS and delete the setup instance in the public subnet.
+Before creating an Application load balancer,we first need to create two ec2 instances in the private app subnets that we earliear created.Recall that previously,we created the setup server instance and had the wordpress files saved in EFS,now we create instances in the private subnet,attach them to EFS and delete the setup instance in the public subnet.
 <br>